Ali A:yé Lígang

-Ali A:yé lígang a festival associated with agriculture, celebrated by the Mising people on the occasion of the beginning of the Ahu paddy cultivation.
+Ali A:yé Lígang a festival associated with agriculture, celebrated by the Mising people on the occasion of the beginning of the Ahu paddy cultivation.
 The festival marks onset of sowing seeds.

 Etymology

-The name of the festival is made up of three terms:

-"Ali" - legumes, "A:yé" - seed, and "lígang" - to sow.
+The name of the festival is made up of three terms: "ali" means legumes, "a:yé" - seed, and "lígang" means to sow.
 Meaning the season 'To sow legumes seeds'.